zsparal/api-documentation/source/orders/status-changes.rst

     expiry period, the order will expire.
 When an order is paid using a payment method that supports authorizations, the order has to be *completed* within the given expiry period.

-    *Please note*: the default expiry period of 28 days might change in the future.
+    *Note*: the default expiry period of 28 days might change in the future.

     * Mollie will call your webhook when the order reaches this state.
     * All order lines will be ``canceled``.